pnp/List-Formatting/view-samples/contenttype-format/README.md

 ## List requirements
 The list has enabled mangement of Content Types and 2 custom content types have been added.
 Additionally, the format expects images that correspond with the choice values to be located in the Documents library on the site within the Fruit folder.
 Sample images have been included.

-> Note: The format uses the specific ContentTypeId.
-If you are recreating these content types manually, you'll need to update the id for the format to work properly.
-However, instructions to recreate these content types and the list automatically are included below.

 ### Apple Content Type
 |Type|Internal Name|Required|
 |---|---|:---:|